steviegt6/terraclient/README.md

 ### And remember...
 ![Screenshot 2021-05-11 at 7 53 07 AM](https://user-images.githubusercontent.com/27323911/117837093-ff370380-b22d-11eb-9cbf-107253645ffb.png)

 Be afraid!
 Ignore the fact that this program is open-source and utilitizes *trusted tModLoader software* to perform its *open-source and public patches*! :((((
+If you have any actual questions about functionality, I can usually explain almost everything in full.
+Happy hacking.